 - The Judicial Committee will meet in the manner and conduct themselves according to the Party Bylaws.

-Article IX: Regional Organizations
+Article X: Regional Organizations

 - The State Executive Committee may charter as regional organizations those organizations requesting such status, to represent counties or other political or geographical entities, if requested by affected members and approved by the State Executive Committee.
 Regional Organizations may be, in the sole and exclusive discretion of the State Executive Committee, Statutory County Committees.
 Regional organizations will be chartered for the following purposes:

-a.
-Nomination of candidates for public office.
+- Nominating candidates for public office.

-b.
-Working to elect Libertarian candidates and promoting Libertarian principles through political information and educational activities.
+- Promoting Libertarian principles through political information and educational activities.

-c.
-Selecting representatives to appropriate Party activities.
+- Selecting representatives to appropriate Party activities.

 - Every organization so chartered will ratify the Statement of Principles of the LPWA and provide the names and titles of its regional officers to the State Executive Committee annually.

-Article X: Statutory County Committees
+Article XI: Statutory County Committees